 Use Aluminum Foil to Sharpen Scissors

-Discovering your scissors are too dull to cut paper is frustrating.
-Fortunately, it’s super easy to sharpen them with aluminum foil.
+Dull scissors are annoying, but it’s super easy to sharpen them with aluminum foil.

 - Get an 18-inch piece of foil and fold it in half lengthwise.